tonybatts/simpsons-shuffler/README.md

 A guide to a raspberry pi shuffler for tv shows

 About a year ago i was looking for cool raspberry pi projects to do.
-I stumbled across one that i immediately new I needed to build.
-The Simpsons Shuffler by Stephen Coyle.
-After hours of building and making the code he provided work for me and my needs (and a little help from Stephen himself) I had a pi zero that shuffles episodes of the simpsons on button push and ALSO safely turned off on a long button press.
+I stumbled across one that i immediately new I needed to build, The Simpsons Shuffler by Stephen Coyle.
+After hours of building and making the code he provided work for me and my needs (and a little help from Stephen himself) I had a pi zero that shuffles episodes of the simpsons on button push and ALSO safely turned off the pi on a long button press.
 I posted my project to reddit and have been recieving requests for help ever since.
-So i have decided to finally make my own guide to take begginers step by step through the process.
+So I have decided to finally make my own step by step guide.

 # prerequisites
--Cyberduck (sftp) for mac
+  - Cyberduck (sftp) for mac
--applepi baker (to add image to sd card) for mac -Filezilla (sftp) for windows
+  - applepi baker (to add image to sd card) for mac
+  - Filezilla (sftp) for windows
--Etcher (to add image to sd card) on mac and windows -usb keyboard
+  - Etcher (to add image to sd card) on mac and windows
+  - usb keyboard
--mini hdmi to hdmi adapter
+  - mini hdmi to hdmi adapter
--microusb to usb adapter
+  - microusb to usb adapter

 This project was made with a raspberry pi zero w (to make connecting the wires easier).
 It can be done on other pi's as well, but for the sake of this guide its going to be pi zero w specific.